iestyn-lewis/czpl/index.md

 It also works VERY nicely with the Yamaha Reface series of synthesizers, and comes with extensive patches for all Reface models:
 <iframe width="720" height="480" src="https://www.youtube.com/embed/S-mn005McPo?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>

 ## What patches are included?

-The CZ/PL 88 mini comes with a MicroSD card that is preloaded with thousands of patches:
+The CZ/PL 88 mini comes preloaded with thousands of patches:

 |Synth|# Presets|
 |-----|-------|